Green Left (Denmark): 1969–1991

-In the 1971 elections, the party regained ground on the VS, gaining six seats, while the VS left the Folketing.
-In 1972, the party participated in the referendum campaign against Denmark's entry into the European Economic Community.
+In the 1971 Danish general election, the SF regained ground on the VS, gaining six seats, while the VS left the Folketing.
+In 1972, the party participated in the referendum campaign against Denmark's entry into the European Economic Community (EEC).
 The Danish voters voted in favour of the European by a narrow margin.
-Because of its opposition to the EEC however boosted the SF's membership and support.
-In the subsequent 1973 "landslide" elections, the SF lost six seats (reducing the party's share to 11), and the DKP re-entered the Folketing with six seats.
+Because of its opposition to the EEC, the SF's membership and support was boosted.
+In the 1973 Danish general election, the SF lost six seats (reducing the party's share to 11), and the DKP re-entered the Folketing with six seats.
 In 1974, Ømann stood down as party chairperson in favour of Gert Petersen.
-In the 1975 elections, the SF lost two seats and the VS re-entered the Folketing as well.
-In 1977 the party reached an all-time low with only seven seats.
+In the 1975 Danish general election, the SF lost two seats and the VS re-entered the Folketing as well.
+In the 1977 Danish general election, the party reached an all-time low with only seven seats.

 During the 1970s, the SF began to change its program and electoral appeal.
 Where it had been a male-domined workers' party it became broader left-wing political party that was oriented towards new voters and new social movements.
 It became more focused on the environment and gender politics.

-In 1979, the party won four seats as the DKP lost its six seats.
-In the 1981 elections, the party almost doubled from eleven to twenty-one.
-In the 1984 elections it remained stable.
-In the 1986 referendum on the Single European Act, the SF campaigned together with the Social Democrats and the Social Liberal Party against the European Community.
-The SEA was adopted by a narrow margin.
-In the subsequent 1987, it reached its all-time peak with twenty seven seats.
-In 1988, it lost three seats, and in 1990, it lost another nine, leaving only fifteen.
+In the 1979 Danish general election, the party won four seats as the DKP lost its six seats.
+In the 1981 Danish general election, the party almost doubled from eleven to twenty-one.
+In the 1984 Danish general election it remained stable.
+In the 1986 Danish Single European Act referendum, the SF campaigned together with the Social Democrats and the Social Liberal Party against the European Community.
+The Single European Act was adopted by a narrow margin.
+In the 1987 Danish general election, it reached its all-time peak with twenty seven seats.

+In the 1988 Danish general election, the SF lost three seats.
+In the 1990 Danish general election, it lost another nine, leaving the party with fifteen seats.
 In 1991, the party chairman Petersen stood down in favour of Holger K. Nielsen.
-Between 1982 and 1993, a centre-right government led by Poul Schlüter formed by the Conservatives, the Liberals, and allies was in power, even though the Social Democrats, SF, and the Social Liberals formed a majority in parliament.
-This, combined with its links with the peace and environmental movement, gave the SF the power to force alternative security and environmental policies.
+Between 1982 and 1993, a centre-right government led by Poul Schlüter formed by the Conservatives, the Liberals, and allies was in power, even though the SF formed a majority government with the Social Democrats and the Social Liberals.
+Combined with its links with the peace and environmental movement, this gave the SF the power to force alternative security and environmental policies.